evereux/flicket/FAQ.md

 1. What are quick filters?

-   Quick filters are simply buttons that enable you to quick filter tickets by department, category and status.
+   Quick filters are simply buttons that enable you to quick filter tickets by department, category and status etc.

 2. What does the search box search?